AntoineOrsoni/Cisco-Live-Learning-Maps-Generator/README.md

 ## Fixing the Calendar_View library

 We encountered a few unexpected behavior with the Calendar_View library.
+Kudos to **Romain Cyrille** for helping me fix the `calendar_view` library.

 You need to edit the `core/calendar_events.py` file.